hpi-swa-lab/qinoq/README.md

 An Interactive has three building blocks: the Interactive itself, Layers and Sequences.

-The Interactive holds Layers and Sequences.
+The Interactive holds Layers and Sequences, manages their visibility and controls their progress.
+It has a length defining the possible scrolling amount for the Scrollytelling.
 A Sequence is a collection of morphs that should be displayed together for a defined timeframe during an Interactive.
 The contents of a Sequence may be animated in the future.
 Sequences reference a Layer.
 All Sequences that should be displayed with the same z-index should reference the same layer.

-The `Interactive`, `Layer` and `Sequence` classes hold static example methods that together build an Interactive.
+The `Interactive`, `Layer` and `Sequence` classes hold static example methods that together build an example for an Interactive.

 ### Creating an Interactive